bibbox/app-xnat/INSTALL-APP.md

 ## XNAT Installation Instructions

-* put the XNAT install isntructions here
+* the deploymend of the XNAT war may take some minutes, be patient
+* initial user/passwordd: **admin / admin**

 ## After the installation